Ledger-Donjon/pynit/README.md

 ### NUC and BPR files

-Those files must be present in the
+Those files must be given on the construction of the `PyNIT` object.

 ### User permissions